-In January 2021, a new state law took effect allowing victims to ask the court to order their perpetrators to stop filing baseless court motions in Washington, also known as abusive litigation.
+In January 2021, a new state law took effect allowing victims to ask the court to order their perpetrators to stop filing baseless court motions, also known as abusive litigation, in Washington.

 Maybe a domestic violence victim didn’t send an email regarding a child’s medical appointment at the correct time, Chin said, as an example.
 The mistake becomes an “I got you” moment, and the abuser uses the courts to continue to harass his victim, she said.